camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/installation.md

 You can customize the [Elasticsearch connection settings](./configuration.md/#connection-settings) as well as the [index settings](./configuration.md/#index-settings).

-#### Camunda Platform configuration
+#### Camunda Platform 7 configuration

 To perform an import and provide the full set of features, Optimize requires a connection to the REST API of the Camunda engine.
-For details on how to configure the connection to the Camunda Platform, refer to the [Camunda Platform configuration section](./configuration.md/#connection-to-camunda-platform).
+For details on how to configure the connection to the Camunda Platform 7, refer to the [Camunda Platform 7 configuration section](./configuration.md/#connection-to-camunda-platform-7).

 ### Import of the data set

 By default, Optimize comes without any data available.
-To start using all the features of the system, you have to perform a data import from the Camunda Platform.
+To start using all the features of the system, you have to perform a data import from the Camunda Platform 7.
 This process is triggered automatically when starting Optimize.

 If you are interested in the details of the import, refer to the dedicated [import overview section](./../optimize-explained/import-guide.md).